Mary and Leonard F. Wing Jr.

 Thanks to receiving a 2025 three-year Bowse Health Trust grant, ARC has begun a new series of 5-week life skills courses for our members taught by professional instructors on topics such as budgeting, literacy, cooking, nutrition, general wellness, or any other topic members choose.
 Members who complete the course will receive a Certificate of Completion.

 ARC’s first two, five-week life skills courses – Budgeting and Holistic Health – were successfully completed in June.
-Our second two, five-week life skills courses – Reading for Joy and How to Cook Easy and Eat Well for Myself – are underway September – October.
+Our second two, five-week life skills courses – Reading for Joy and How to Cook Easy and Eat Well for Myself – were successfully completed mid October.

 The Wing center has been remodeled and retrofitted with equipment, utensils, and cooking stations!
 Volunteer artist, Liz Mead, of Chittenden, has painted our Tree of Life, which highlights our community partners and resources working together to accomplish mutual goal.